DavesCodeMusings/raspberry-cobbler/docs/phase5.md

     gateway 192.168.1.1
 ```

-Bring up the interface and check its status, similar to the way we brought up the loopback.
+Next, bring up the interface and check its status.
+This is similar to the way we brought up the loopback previously.

 ```
 ~ # ifup eth0